joostd/fedSSH-poc/doc/tutorial.md

 ## Install software

 The proof of concept uses two Virtual Machines: one running an SSH server, and one running a web application for registering application credentials (SSH pubkeys).
-In this tutorial we will assume you are running VMs on a local machine using [VirtualBox](https://www.virtualbox.org), but the VMs could also live at any cloud provider.
+The VMs can run locally, or at a cloud provider.
+In this tutorial we will assume you are running VMs on a local machine using [VirtualBox](https://www.virtualbox.org).

 - [Download](https://www.virtualbox.org/wiki/Downloads) and install Virtual Box.